Gioxgio/abn-amro/README.md

   **Why do I think this is wrong?** The data stored in the database are legally required to open a bank account in most of the European countries<br>
   **What I think should be the right solution?** They should be `NOT NULL`. `id_document` should also be `UNIQUE`
+- Legal age is hardcoded<br>
+  **Why do I think this is wrong?** Even though is common in Europe that people under 18 years old are underage, that limit shouldn't be in the code<br>
+  **What I think should be the right solution?** The age should be in the configuration file (to avoid to have to specify the same number for every country, the default value could be 18)

 ## Pre requisites